menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 5. Select the `Bone` button.
 6. EXPECTED: The green circle will cover the whole of NZ and no more at the opposite edge.

+### Test 23 - Assign organ
+1. View available organs on map
+2. Select a donor that has potential matches shown in the potential matches screen
+3. Select the appropriate organ from the dropdown
+4. Select view potential matches
+5. EXPECTED: A dialog box should pop-up informing the user how many matches were found
+6. EXPECTED: The same potential matches should be visible on the map and in the potential matches table
+7. EXPECTED: The map should also show a marker for the donor
+8. Click on a potential receiver
+9. Click on assign 'organ'
+10. Click on assign on the modal
+11. EXPECTED: The assignment should be visible in both patient's profiles
+12. EXPECTED: The map should reload with the most recently viewed set of patients (available organs)

+### Test 24 - Cancel assignment of organ
+1. View available organs on map
+2. Select a donor that has potential matches shown in the potential matches screen
+3. Select the appropriate organ from the dropdown
+4. Select view potential matches
+5. Click on the cancel assignment button
+6. EXPECTED: The map should reload with the most recently viewed set of patients (available organs)

+### Test 25 - Attempt to assign organ with no matches
+1. View available organs on map
+2. Select a donor that has no potential matches shown in the potential matches screen
+3. Select the appropriate organ from the dropdown
+4. Select view potential matches
+5. EXPECTED: A pop-up dialog should be displayed that no potential matches were found
+6. EXPECTED: The map should show the most recent set of patients loaded (available organs)

 ## Test History

 ### 24/09/18 - Joshua